 Glass and windshield claims

 Has your windshield been damaged or chipped?
-We'll help you repair your windshield or replace any damaged glass, quickly and easily.
+ICBC will assist you in processing a windshield repair or glass replacement claim, quickly and easily.

 Am I covered?